noobknights/sign/README.md

 # Sign

-Android app to show real-time messages by sign-language people.
+An app to show real-time messages by sign-language people.